nimus1024/oncosystem-ai/static/README.md

 ## Processed Images

-'static' folder stores skin image uploaded by the user to the website.
+'static' folder stores images that user uploaded to the website.

 <em>
 We have to store images inside 'static' for two reasons: